 It’s now been more than a century since the beginning of World War I and the emerging popularity of the basic wristwatch for men.
 In those 100 years, watches have gained increasingly more sophisticated features while fashion preferences have cycled through dozens of styles.
 Yet, through it all, the classic, unflashy field watch has remained a popular timepiece among collectors and casual watch wearers alike.

-Let’s look at four of the watches that epitomize the field watch in the modern era.
+Let’s look at four watches that epitomize the field watch in the modern era.

 If you like the classic style of a field watch, chances are you already own one that’s still ticking.
 The great thing about field watches is their longevity and complete immunity to changing fashions.
 For anyone looking to buy another field watch, or maybe your very first, here are some of the best field watches being put on the market today.

 Hamilton Khaki Field Mechanical Watch

-Hamilton has created a beautiful timepiece that truly looks like it could have been worn on the battlefields of World War II.
+Hamilton has created a beautiful timepiece that genuinely looks like it could have been worn on the battlefields of World War II.

 The Khaki Field Watch doesn’t throw in unnecessary bells and whistles.
 It has a stainless steel case, a nylon “NATO” strap, and a high-contrast display that uses large white numerals on a black face and luminescent hands.

 If the price seems high for such a basic watch, consider that underneath the simple design is Hamilton’s renowned Swiss watchmaking quality.

 As we discussed in that link, Hamilton has a long history of making quality watches.
-Many of the brands’s watches have been featured in Hollywood movies.
+Many of the brands’ watches have been featured in Hollywood movies.